 Academic support for first-year students is comprehensive and developmental.
 Professional advisors play a critical role in our FYE.
-Advisors review incoming student academic preparation, assign class schedules, develop early intervention strategies for students at risk, monitor academic progress and help students make a successful transition to college.
+Advisors review incoming student academic preparation, develop class schedules, recommend early intervention strategies for students at risk, monitor academic progress and help students make a successful transition to college.
 Academic tutors provide, for no additional cost, one-on-one sessions in academic subject areas, as well as programs to help improve writing, research, and study skills.
-Tutors are paid professionals holding Bachelor's or Master's degrees in content subject areas.
+Tutors are professionals holding degrees in content subject areas.
+Integrative Learning & Career Development ensures students get a glimpse of the professional environment related to their academic interests as soon as possible.
+Students tour one of the College's partner organizations in their very first year to better understand how a particular major connects to various career pathways.

 First-year academic success and engagement is directly linked to the experiences students have outside the classroom.
-Students who actively engage in campus life activities are more likely to be academically successful.
-Student Life offers a wide spectrum of opportunities to involve and connect students.
+Students who actively engage in Campus Life activities are more likely to be academically successful.
+Campus Life offers a wide spectrum of opportunities to involve and connect students.
 Programs are designed to help first-year students achieve a deeper level of connection to the College through student activities, leadership development, service opportunities, residential options and healthy recreational experiences.
-Career Services partners with students to prepare them to chart their own path.
-Beginning in the first year, career initiatives enable students to explore academic majors and open career vistas across the curriculum.
-The Student Life staff is committed to support students as they discover relevant connections, make healthy choices and find their unique place within the community.
+The Campus Life staff is committed to support students as they discover relevant connections, make healthy choices and find their unique place within the community.